 5. Supertree Grove & OCBC Skywalk

-The Supertree Grove is the most iconic spot in Singapore.
+The Supertree Grove is the most iconic spot in Singapore and you definitely have to include it in your 1 day in Singapore itinerary.
 These Supertrees are actually not trees – they are made of concrete and steel.
 They work like a vertical garden and they are home to more than 158,000 plants.
 Walking amongst them feel like you are in another world!

 There are 18 Supertrees around the Gardens by the Bay in total – 12 of them are located at the Supertree Grove, 3 in the Golden Gardens an another 3 in the Silver Gardens.
 11 of them are embedded with environmentally sustainable functions like photovoltaic cells to harvest solar energy.
 So they are not just fascinating to look at, they are actually an important part of the self-sustainable system that runs through the whole Gardens by the Bay.

-Walking around the Gardens by the Bay is completely free.
-However if you wanna get an up-close look of the futuristic Supertrees you can purchase a ticket to the OCBC Skywalk.
-The ticket costs 8 Singapore dollars (5.8 USD) per person and in exchange you can stroll around on the 128-metre long aerial walkway amongst the trees.
+Although the city is quite expensive, luckily there are many free things to do in Singapore and walking around the Gardens by the Bay is one of them!
+However, if you wanna get an up-close look of the futuristic Supertrees you have to purchase a ticket to the OCBC Skywalk.
+The ticket costs 8 Singapore dollars (5.8 USD) per person and in exchange you can take a stroll on the 128-metre long aerial walkway amongst the trees.